rocky-jaiswal/staffing-pro_gql/README.md

 --------------

 - Start DB with `docker-compose up --build`
-- All projects start with `yarn dev`
+- All projects start with `make dev`